Definition

 fault injection testing

-Fault injection testing is a software testing method which deliberately introduces errors to a system to ensure it can withstand and recover from error conditions.
-Fault injection testing is typically carried out prior to deployment to uncover any potential faults that may have been introduced during production.
-Similar to stress testing, fault injection testing is used to identify specific weaknesses in a hardware or software system so they can be fixed or avoided.
+Fault injection testing is a software testing method that deliberately introduces errors to a system to ensure it can withstand and recover from error conditions.
+Fault injection testing is typically carried out prior to deployment to uncover any potential faults that might have been introduced during production.
+Similar to stress testing, fault injection testing is used to identify specific weaknesses in a hardware or software system so that they can be fixed or avoided.

-Runtime injection will use a software trigger to initiate injecting a fault to the software while it is running.
+Runtime injection uses a software trigger to inject a fault into the software while it is running.
 A trigger can be set to inject a fault at a specified time, known as a time-based trigger.
-Triggers can also be set using trap mechanisms, which interrupts software at a specific location in the code or event in the system.
+Triggers can also be set using trap mechanisms, which interrupt software at a specific location in the code or event in the system.
 This is known as an interrupt-based trigger.

-Fault injection is easily comparable to other types of testing such as chaos engineering.
+Fault injection is comparable to other types of testing such as chaos engineering.
 However, fault injection differs as it requires a specific approach to test a single condition.
-Fault injection testing can also be applied to hardware, as it will simulate hardware failures, such as shorted connections on circuit boards.
+Fault injection testing can also be applied to hardware, as it can simulate hardware failures such as shorted connections on circuit boards.

 • Added software resilience.

-• Allows developers to see the results of bugs or errors before they occur naturally in production.
+• Exposure of bugs or errors before they occur naturally in production.

-• Allows developers to make changes to previously unknown issues before release.
+• Opportunity for developers to make changes to previously unknown issues before release.

-Fault injection can be done manually, and does not require additional tools; however, tools can be used to help automate the process.
+Fault injection can be performed manually and does not require additional tools.
+However, tools can help automate the process.

-For example, the testing tool Library-level Fault Injector (LFI), will automatically identify errors and inject faults between libraries and applications.
-Fault Tolerance and Performance Evaluator (FTAPE) is another automated fault injection tool which allows for users to inject faults into memory and disk access.
-Additionally, the Xception tool can help automate the use of software triggers, which trigger faults to memory.
+For example, the testing tool Library-Level Fault Injector, or LFI, automatically identifies errors and injects faults between libraries and applications.
+Fault Tolerance and Performance Evaluator, or FTAPE, is another automated fault injection tool, which injects faults into memory and disk access.
+In addition, the Xception tool can help automate the use of software triggers, which trigger faults to memory.

 Continue Reading About fault injection testing